 The problem with State

-Typically an /authCode endpoint will generate a random string for state, a kind of unique token verifying that the Auth provider is who they claim to be.
-The provider will request the /callback endpoint with a state parameter in the query string.
-The endpoint should verify that this is the same state generated from the /authCode handler.
+, a kind of unique token verifying that the Auth provider is who they claim to be.
+The provider will request the /callback

 Typically this is done by holding the state in session.
 I’ve also heard of using the logged in user’s session ID for state - however if you’re keeping session ID visible to the web client, it may be accessible to someone simultaneously coordinating a MTM attack while you while you use their ‘free’ hotspot.
 Either way, some sort of persistent storage maintained by the backend is responsible for associating for endpoint invocations.